5 Tips to Getting a Good Night's Sleep with Quality Rest

 Practicing good sleep hygiene, Dr. Chiang suggests, can help resolve some of the problems that prevent quality sleep.
 To sleep well, he offers these five tips:

-“TV in the bedroom is a bad idea for both adults and children,” he says.
+“TV in the bedroom is a bad idea for adults and children,” he says.
 “It's natural for your body to sleep in the dark, like it was before electricity.
 Television is often bright and noisy.
 Try to have a technology-free sleep environment.
 This is particularly important for children and teenagers as they develop their sleep routine.”

 Create a regular sleep schedule and a good sleep environment.
 Other sleep hygiene components include a regular sleep schedule and awakening time, as well as a good sleep environment.